-The rates under this amendment would not be indexed on July 1st, 2018 as an inflationary factor has already been applied.
+Rates under 2018 Development Charge Bylaw amendment will not be indexed on July 1, 2018 as an inflationary factor has already been applied.

-Rates imposed by the 2017 Bylaw for all other services will be indexed on July 1st, 2018.
+Rates imposed by the 2017 Bylaw will be indexed on July1, 2018.
 This includes the portion of the rates pertaining to roads services on the main list of the 2017 Development Charge Background Study.

-The Region's indexing, done annually on July 1, uses Statistics Canada's Quarterly Construction Price Index, which will be published by Statistics Canada in May 2018.
+The Region's indexing takes place on July 1, and uses Statistics Canada's Quarterly Construction Price Index, which will be published by Statistics Canada in May 2018.
 Over the past ten years, the annual index has averaged 2.4 per cent.